A Wily Patriot Outwits the Brits

 During the encampment:

 - A British officer insulted her while passing the house to water his horse.
 She yelled back that she hoped it threw him and broke his neck.
 Because he was riding recklessly, a few minutes later it did!
+As viewed in 2001 before the lake covered it, the hillside from the house to the creek featured a sharp drop leading to a roughly 40-degree slope with large rocks, evidence this story could be true.

 - Bell hid her money under a large rock that served as the bottom step to her door when the army first approached, thinking the camp would be further off, and the soldiers wouldn’t look there.
 When they camped at the mill instead, she wandered the area one day, asking generic questions and inspecting tents, until the soldiers became disinterested in her.
 On the way back inside, she safely grabbed her money.